OrleansContrib/Orleans.Providers.EntityFramework/README.md

 services.Configure<GrainStorageConventionOptions>(options =>
 {
     options.DefaultGrainKeyPropertyName = "Id";
-    options.DefaultPersistanceCheckPropertyName = "Id";
+    options.DefaultPersistenceCheckPropertyName = "Id";
     options.DefaultGrainKeyExtPropertyName = "KeyExt";
 });
 ```

-**DefaultPersistanceCheckPropertyName** is used to check if a model needs to be inserted into the database or updated.
+**DefaultPersistenceCheckPropertyName** is used to check if a model needs to be inserted into the database or updated.
 The value of said property will be checked against the default value of the type.

 The following sample model would work out of the box for a grain that implements IGrainWithGuidCompoundKey and requires no configuration: